Joshp523/startup/README.md

 6. **WebSocket** - As each family member records a transaction, their transaction appears in the list and pie chart visible to all others _in that family_.

+## HTML Deliverable
+* **HTML pages** - Three HTML pages that represent the ability to login, the home dashboard, and the transaction history.
+* **Links** - The login page automatically links to the dashboard page.
+The dashboard page links to the transaction history.
+The footer on each page links to my github repo.
+The dashboard links to the placeholder image.
+* **Text** - Textual titles, and text options and prompts for transaction infput.
+* **Images** - The dashboard contains an AI-generated placeholder image.
+Soon, it will be replaced by a third-party API call for a graphic representation of expenses by category
+* **DB/Login** - Input box and submit button for login.
+Transaction history pulled from the database.
+* **WebSocket** - The transaction history is updated across devices through websocket after each transaction input.